SophistSolutions/Stroika/Documentation/Design Overview.md

 I personally prefer the style &quot;CamelCase&quot; – probably because I first did object oriented programing in Object Pascal/MacApp – a few years back.
 Maybe there is another reason.
 But now it&#39;s a quite convenient – providing a subtle but readable visual distinction.

-All (or nearly all) Stroika classes, and methods use essentially the same &#39;Studly Caps&#39; naming styled from MacApp, with a few minor versions:
+All (or nearly all) Stroika classes, and methods use essentially the same &#39;Studly Caps&#39; naming styled from MacApp, with a few minor deviations:

 However, STL / stdc++ - has its own naming convention (basically all lower case, and \_), plus its own words it uses by analogy / convention throughout (e.g. begin, end, empty).